 An overview regarding global disparities among civilisations can reveal certain realities.
 Such factors demonstrate that discords among civilisations are most obvious when their values - inclusive of human rights - are considered.
 Disharmonious aspects, however, often disappear, or are at their minimum, when individual cultures - as for example nations and traditions - within the same civilisation are compared.
 As far as human rights are concerned, an authoritative global stance, of course, is indispensible; in this respect the United Nations' instruments remain most comprehensive.
 The aim is for all cultures, within all civilisations, to move forth mutually.
 Secular values, as projected by the European Civilisation, also advance upon the same avenues established by the United Nations.
 Nevertheless, it is expedient to consider and highlight all applicable aspects of the European Civilisation, inclusive of national cultures situated geographically at the periphery, yet located within the European Cultural Frontiers.

 Small nations and nation states, especially those with dangerous geopolitical exposures or dislocated populations, may require far greater help when subversively or violently challenged by their adversaries.
 Those at risk may include individuals, groups and, indeed, even entire nations - as proven by the past genocidal destructions.
 Hence, it is reasonable for human rights organisations, particularly those working with such peoples, to monitor developments constantly and be prepared for all adverse developments.
-Implementation of preventative measures, even before problems arise, may be beneficial for all concerned.
+The implementation of preventative measures, even before problems arise, may be beneficial for all concerned.

 Aspects regarding humanitarian aid organisations can also be taken into account, as they strive to achieve constructive results even under adverse conditions.
 It is morally justifiable for them - especially those conducting problematic international operations - to effectively circumvent unfair restrictions, particularly in regions where de facto peace has been established.
-Eradication of restrictions - may such barriers be internally or externally generated - regarding the operational zones, should remain a foremost objective.
+The eradication of restrictions - may such barriers be internally or externally generated - regarding the operational zones, should remain a foremost objective.

 The European Civilisation and the Cultural Frontiers of Europe

-Cultural Frontiers: The Outlying Continental Zones
+Cultural Frontiers: The Continental Frontier Zones

 Currently, only certain stretches of the Mediterranean and Aegean seas possess serious exposures, yet significant sections of Continental land frontiers continue to be exposed most disconcertingly.
 Consequently, the geopolitical and strategic aspects in the south and east possess significantly different characteristics, hence they have to be dealt with accordingly.
 Only a small number of nations, situated within the European Cultural Frontiers, possess such strategic external land boundaries.
 Failure of their outlying zones can have severe consequences.
 The European Civilisation - inclusive of its values and national cultures - can be undermined broadly not only in the said demarcation zones, but additionally impact interior European regions as well.
 In this respect three outlying land frontiers can be taken into account.

-The Southwestern Perimeter
+The Southeastern Perimeter

 The Southernmost Point